-- Using the sauté function on the Instant Pot, sauté the onion, garlic, bay leaves, jalapeno (optional), and spices in avocado oil until soft and translucent, about 5 minutes.
+- Using the sauté function on the Instant Pot, sauté the onion, garlic and jalapeno (optional), in avocado oil until soft and translucent, about 3-4 minutes.

-- After 45 minutes, allow the Instant Pot to naturally release for 25 minutes.
-When the screen reads "L25," the beans will be ready.
-Drain the beans from any excess liquid and serve immediately.
+- After 45 minutes, naturally release pressure for 25 minutes.
+When the screen reads "L25," release any remaining pressure and carefully remove lid and remove bay leaves.